notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

        </AutoComplete>
     </NotepadPlus>

 A small example of how the XML file is built is given above. `<NotepadPlus>`, `<AutoComplete>` and `<Environment>` elements are singleton elements: there should be only one of each, and all of them should be present for correctness, although it is allowed to remove the `<Environment>` element.
 Doing so will default all values to the ones given in the above example.
-(The XML prolog should include `encoding="UTF-8"`, as shown, if you want to use UTF-8 Unicode characters in your function and parameter descriptions.
-As with any XML file, you can also use XML's numeric entities for entering special characters, no matter what the encoding.)

 For keywords that are not functions, the `<KeyWord>` tag is autoclosing and only has the `name` attribute.
 To indicate a keyword can be displayed in a calltip, add the attribute `func="yes"`.
 In this case, the `<KeyWord>` tag is a node and contains other tags.